bergloman/JsGridSearch/README.md

 ## Basic idea

-This class creates simple platform for performing parameter tuning using [grid-search](https://en.wikipedia.org/wiki/Hyperparameter_optimization)
-- an exhaustive search over parameter space.
+Simple class that creates easy-to-use platform for performing parameter tuning using [grid-search](https://en.wikipedia.org/wiki/Hyperparameter_optimization) (an exhaustive search over parameter space).

 When results are collected, it can output heat-map of the custom result evaluation to console or plain string.